Coordinates and Parallel Computation¶

 Cartesian coordinates.
 We adopt the computational coordinate system

-depicted in the Figure.
+depicted in the following Figure.
+Note that X-Z (I-K

 By default, the coordinate axes , , and represent the north, east, and depth directions, respectively.